← All Articles guides

 No event separation.
 It’s one flat playlist.
 Moving from the processional to the signing means someone counting tracks and tapping at exactly the right moment.
 Under pressure.
 In front of everyone.

 No protection against operator error.
-The person pressing play on the day is usually a nervous friend or a venue coordinator who’s never seen your playlist before.
+The person pressing play on the day is usually a venue co-ordinator who’s never seen your playlist before.
 In a generic music app, the whole library is one tap away.
-The wrong version, the wrong song, the unedited original instead of your carefully trimmed custom edit — in front of everyone.
+The wrong version, the wrong song, the unedited original instead of your carefully trimmed custom edit.
+In front of everyone.
 And you can’t redo the moment.

 And you can’t mix sources.
 This is the killer.
 If you want one Apple Music track and one custom-edited MP3 in the same ceremony, Spotify can’t help you.
 Neither can Apple Music.
 You’re stuck.